 This scholarship is designed to encourage women, ages 17 and older, to enter into the field of strength and conditioning.
 Applicants must demonstrate they have been accepted into an accredited institution and are working toward an undergraduate or graduate degree in the strength and conditioning field.
 Awards of $1,500 will be available.

-Grant applications are accepted year round.
-The application deadline is March 15th of each year.
-Applications received after March 15th will be processed the following year.
+Grant applications are accepted from November 1 through March 15th of each year.
+Applications received after March 15th will not be accepted.
 The Review Committee will review each application and select the top applicants to receive funding.
 Funding for selected applicants will be disbursed in September.

 Go to grants application site

 Scholarship applications are accepted year round.
 See the application for the specific requirements of each scholarship.
 The application deadline is March 15th of each year.
 Applications received after March 15th will be processed the following year.
 The Review Committee will review each application and select the top applicants to receive funding.
 Funding for selected applicants will be dispersed in September.